FireDiscordBot/docs/README.md

 ### Control over blocking certain logs

-Fire has the ability to detect certain scenarios and "block" these logs (not provide solutions/recommendations, the log can still be viewed)
+Fire has the ability to detect certain scenarios and "block" these logs (i.e. not provide solutions/recommendations, the log can still be viewed)

 This was previously limited to certain servers (well, some of it was, as I forgot to add checks to other aspects when making this feature available for Premium users)